-This test is also required for all Diné College Students who will enroll in Diné College's Navajo language classes for the first time.
+This test is required for all Diné College Students who want to enroll in Diné College's Navajo language classes higher than NAV 101.
 Exam results will determine the level of course placement in Navajo language course(s).
 To schedule an exam, please contact School of Diné Studies at (928) 724-6658 located at Tsaile Campus.